shondriane/Connect-4/README.md

 ***

 ### ***Getting Started***
-To get started, input the amount of money you want to start with. click the button get chips to start the game.
+To get started, click the play button.

 A trello board used to keep track of development progress can be [viewed here](https://trello.com/b/oymK9xYN/connect-four).